It is becoming easier to be a spectator in life than a participant.

 Low risk/”decent” reward – If someone’s company has a public meltdown, you will be able to experience the schadenfreude whereas the company owner has overwhelming feelings of sadness and failure.

 There is literally no risk, no skin in the game from being a spectator of life.
-The other person is putting their soul on the line and you’re just sitting back.
+The other person is putting their soul on the line and you’re just sitting back taking it all in.

 Relative anonymity – Cyberbullying is rampant.
 It’s to the point where many people have killed themselves over it.
 You can harass, taught, mock, and even threaten a person behind an anonymous comment or a screen name.
-You can shield yourself behind the protection of anonymity.
+You can shield yourself with the protection of anonymity.
 You can commit a crime without it being traced back to you.
+This creates a culture of zero responsibility.

 Easier to talk than to do – “Actions speak louder than words” is a cliche for a reason.
 They’re really the only thing that matters.